zruncho3d/tri-zero/INSTRUCTIONS.md

 * Add nozzle endstop, if present
 * Add bedframe end parts (3) with screws; leave ends someone loose, as you'll align the bedframe in place later.
 * Add bed spacers, bed, and bed screws.
 Add loosely, align, then tighten.
-* Add wires to Wagos.
-Put high-power and low-power on separate sides.
+* Attach bed power and thermistor wires to the Wagos.
+Put high-power and low-power connections on separate sides.
 * Add motor cover bumps + screws (4)
 * Then add either the small bumpers or large Guitar Feet.
 Guitar feet need long M3 screws into the heatsets, with a fender washer or printed spacer for each.
 * Adjust all Z drives to equal, high tension.
 The higher the tension, the better the printer will hold in place without power.